SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 > > ~~~
 > > {: .language-python}
 > >
-> > You should have found that Python will not let you have positional arguments after named ones.
+> > You should have found that Python will not let you provide positional arguments after named ones.
 > {: .solution}
 {: .challenge}